Eastern Roman army: Origins and history

 In 395, the death of the last sole Roman emperor, Theodosius I, led to the final split of the empire into two political entities, the West (Occidentale) and the East (Orientale).
-The system of dual emperors (called Augusti after the founder of the empire, Augustus) had been instituted a century earlier by the great reforming emperor Diocletian.
-But it had never been envisaged as a political separation, purely as an administrative and military convenience.
-Decrees issued by either emperor were valid in both halves and the successor of each Augustus required the recognition of the other.
-The empire was reunited under one emperor under Constantine I after 324, under Constantius II after 353, under Julian after 361, and Theodosius himself after 394.
+A system of dual emperors (called Augusti after the founder of the empire, Augustus), each ruling one half of the empire as nominal imperial partners, had been instituted a century earlier by the reforms of the emperor Diocletian.
+This had never been envisaged as a true political separation, but rather as an administrative and military necessity.
+Decrees issued by either emperor were valid in both halves of the empire, and the successor of each Augustus required the recognition of the other.
+The empire was reunited under one emperor under Constantine I after 324, under Constantius II after 353, under Julian after 361, and under Theodosius himself after 394.

-The division into two sections recognized a growing cultural divergence.
+The division of the Roman state into two sections accompanied a growing cultural divergence between east and west.
 The common language of the East had always been Greek, while that of the West was Latin.
 This was not per se a significant division, as the empire had long been a fusion of Greek and Roman cultures (classical civilisation) and the Roman ruling class was entirely bilingual.
 But the rise of Christianity strained that unity, as the religion was always much more widespread in the East than in the West, which was still largely pagan in 395.
-Constantine's massive reconstruction of the city of Byzantium into Constantinople, a second capital to rival Rome, led to the establishment of a separate eastern court and bureaucracy.
+Constantine's massive reconstruction of the city of Byzantium into Constantinople, a second capital to rival Rome, led to the establishment of a separate eastern court, senate and administrative bureaucracy.

-Finally, the political split became complete with the collapse of the Western Roman Empire in the early 5th century and its replacement by a number of barbarian Germanic kingdoms.
-The Western army was dissolved and was incorporated into the barbarian kingdoms.
-The Eastern Roman Empire and army, on the other hand, continued with gradual changes until the Persian and later Arab invasions in the 7th century.
-These deprived the Eastern Roman Empire of its dominions in the Near East and North Africa, especially Egypt.